aisbergg/python-confmerge/README.md

-# ConfMerge - Python configuration file merge utility
+# ConfMerge - Python3 configuration file merge utility

 *ConfMerge* lets you merge multiple configuration files into one.
 Currently supported file formats are INI, YAML and JSON.